swarmbase/swarmbase/README.md

 }>

 export const rootReducer = combineReducers({
-  // Add the automerge-swarm-redux reducer to provide access to a store of opened documents.
+  // Add the collabswarm-redux reducer to provide access to a store of opened documents.
   automergeSwarm: automergeSwarmReducer,

   // ...